mmatila/ot-harjoitustyo/documentation/architecture.md

 ### User interface

-Right now the user interface is text-based and contains a few different types of "views" depending on the state of the application.
+The user interface is text-based and contains a few different types of "views" depending on the state of the application.
 For example user that is logged in has a different view than one who isn't.

 TUI.java in budgetingapp.ui package takes care of the user interface.
 Only a very small amount of application logic is left for the user interface, such as checking if user is logged in or not.